sillleah/sillleah.github.io/n100f-modding/level-editing.md

 You can click on these arrows and drag to move an object along that axis.
 Pretty simple.

+You can press V on your keyboard to cycle through a few different modes for moving objects, such as being able to rotate them.

 ## Editing Objects

 We previously learned in the [Using The Editor](https://sillleah.github.io/n100f-modding/editor.html) tutorial how to inspect an object in the Archive Editor window and view it's Data by clicking 'Edit Data'.